Former NHL enforcer Colton Orr finds new role in spotlight

 Share via Email

-After duking it out dozens of times over an NHL career that spanned almost 500 games, Orr was now trying to pretend he was fighting in front of the camera as a first-time actor in "Goon: Last of the Enforcers."
+After duking it out many times in an NHL career that spanned almost 500 games, Orr was trying to pretend he was fighting in front of the camera as a first-time actor in "Goon: Last of the Enforcers."

-It's the latest step in the spotlight for the 35-year-old Winnipeg native.
+It's the latest step in the spotlight for the 35-year-old former enforcer.

-All that is beginning to change as he adjusts to life as a retired player with his two young children and wife, Sabrina.
-Not only will Orr have a part in the "Goon" sequel, which features Seann William Scott and Liev Schreiber, he's also getting into broadcasting with SportsNet New York.
+All that is beginning to change as he adjusts to life with wife Sabrina and their two young children.
+Not only will Orr have a part in the "Goon" sequel that features Seann William Scott and Liev Schreiber, he's also getting into broadcasting with SportsNet New York.

 His real-life story slightly resembles that of Doug Glatt, the main character in "Goon" (Scott), an enforcer forced to confront the end of his playing career.
 Unlike Orr, who stepped away for good as the NHL transitioned away from enforcers, Glatt decides to give his dream another go.

-"It's not always easy when you retire from something that you did for so long, that was your livelihood and everything you've done since you were a kid," said Orr, who's also coaching youth hockey and working with the Rangers' alumni program.
+"It's not always easy when you retire from something that you did for so long, that was your livelihood and everything you've done since you were a kid," said Orr, who is also coaching youth hockey and working with the Rangers' alumni program.

 "It's hard, but you have to find ways to push through and figure out what you're going to do next."